Home » Sculpture » Easy Model Magic Food Sculpture Art Project

 • Why do you think he chose to create paintings about food?

-Step 2: Pass out sketch paper and have children draw at least 3 sketches of what they would like to create a sculpture of.
+Step 2: Pass out sketch paper and have children draw at least three sketches of what they want to create a sculpture of.

 Day 2: Build With Model Magic